sword-web/sword-web.github.io/docs/en/key-concepts/middlewares/with-config.md

+---
+title: Middlewares with Configuration - Sword Framework
+description: Create configurable middlewares in Sword using OnRequestWithConfig trait.
+Learn to pass parameters and settings to your middleware.
+keywords: ["configurable middleware", "OnRequestWithConfig", "middleware parameters", "sword framework", "middleware settings"]
+---

 # Middlewares with Configuration or Parameters

 As you've seen, you can declare simple middlewares that don't require additional configuration.
 However, in many cases, you may want a middleware to accept parameters or configuration to customize its behavior.